 In 2018, we will be back in Birmingham (where we used to hold our annual event before we hit the road), celebrating our 45th birthday.
 This will be 18 – 20 May, and will include talks by local societies.
-Tim Robertson, the Director of the Royal Society of Literature, will be our keynote speaker.
+Molly Rosenberg, the Director of the Royal Society of Literature, will be our keynote speaker.

 Edinburgh with Wilfred Owen and Siegfried Sassoon in 2017

 This was hosted jointly by the Siegfried Sassoon Fellowship and the Wilfred Owen Association.
 For those who didn’t attend an optional talk at the Camera Obscura, the weekend began with a walk through the imposing gate of Edinburgh Castle, a setting well known to, and used by, quite a few of ‘our’ authors.
 We had been invited by the Governor of the Castle to the Great Hall for an evening of music and verse about Wilfred Owen and the Great War.
 It was a moving experience, especially the piece played on the Wilfred Owen violin, made from wood from the grounds of the former Craiglockhart Military Hospital, and set the tone perfectly for the following day.
 This was spent at Craiglockhart itself, now part of Napier University and home to the War Poets Collection, and, for some time during the War, home also to Wilfred Owen and Siegfried Sassoon, who met there in 1917 while being treated for shell shock.